 Turbidity is a fundamental water safety test, as high turbidity levels can be a signal for a number of quality issues.
-In this article we look at what turbidity is, what it is caused by, and how it can be measured.
-Turbidity is the cloudiness of a fluid, caused by suspended particles which scatter light.
+In this article, we look at what turbidity is, what it is caused by, and how it can be measured.

 Water almost always contains suspended solids, consisting of particles of varying sizes and properties, which are usually invisible to the naked eye.
 Many of these particles settle on standing.
 It is the particles which do not settle, termed colloidal solids, which cause the water to look turbid.

 Turbidity of water is mainly caused by the presence of clay, soils, organic matter and micro-organisms, often from the run-off from industry, agriculture and domestic sources.

 The measurement of turbidity is a key test of water quality, as higher turbidity levels can be an indicator for a number of issues.
 Turbidity is an optical measurement of the water and therefore does not identify individual substances.
 However, a correlation can be formulated between turbidity and TSS, this needs to be handled with care as the correlation varies between sites and processes.

 There are various ways of expressing turbidity values but one of the most common is the nephelometric turbidity unit (NTU).
 The human eye is an excellent turbidity meter, capable of determining turbidity values as low as 4NTU.
 However, most UK water companies aim to reach a target of less than 1NTU at the drinking water treatment works, and no more than 4NTU from customer taps.
 Although turbidity in potable water can be due to harmless parameters such as excessive aeration and high calcium levels, higher turbidity values can represent a health risk.